Luca-Engel/sycophancy_constitutional_dpo/README.md

 cheaper and more surgical test was to train on the filtered-but-not-regenerated 423-item set (`data/preference_pairs_v2_clean/`) and compare directly against the original 469-item run -- isolating the filtering variable alone.
+(Accounting for the exact count: 469 minus the 45 caved items leaves 424, which is what `scripts/verify_principled_candidates.py` writes out.
+`scripts/filter_preference_pairs.py` then removes one further item for a confirmed repetition-loop `chosen` completion -- the other two repetition-loop items already fell out with the 45 caved items, so only one more was left to drop -- leaving the 423 items actually trained on.)

 **Result: `constitutional_dpo_v2` (50.4%) is the only condition of the five that beats baseline at all, and `generic_dpo_v2` is unchanged from `generic_dpo`